 If you want to teach your children how to care for the environment and save the planet, we've got some easy-peasy tips for going green as a family.

-We do our best to be a green family all year round, but Earth Day is a great annual occasion to teach our children about the environment and how to help save the planet.
+We do our best to be a green family all year round, to teach our children about the environment and how to help save the planet.
 It’s something we feel very strongly about!
 If you’re looking for ideas on how to teach your kids about helping the environment and become a more eco-friendly family, read on.
 These simple tips can help encourage kids to care for the planet and be more conscious of how their daily habits can make positive change.
 The future, after all, is in their hands.

 10 tips for families on how to save the planet